graphistry/graphistry-cli/hardware-software.md

 Graphistry runs out-of-the-box without network access

-### GPUs & GPU RAM
+### GPUs, GPU RAM, GPU drivers

 Graphistry requires [NVIDIA RAPIDS](https://rapids.ai/)-compatible  GPUs.
+If you can make a RAPIDS Docker container work, Graphistry should also work.

 The following GPUs, Pascal and later (Pascal, Tesla, Turing, Volta, RTX) are known to work with Graphistry:

 * T4, P100, V100, RTX, A100
 * ...
-Found both in DGX and DGX2
+Found in DGX, DGX2, and AWS/Azure/GCP

 The GPU should provide 1+ GB of memory per concurrent user.
 A minimum of 4GB of GPU RAM is required, and 12GB+ is recommended.
+Lower is possible for development.
 For help evaluating GPUs, we recommend reaching out to the Graphistry team or the [RAPIDS.ai community](https://rapids.ai/community.html).

+RAPIDS requires specific Nvidia drivers.
+Graphistry releases align with [Nvidia RAPIDS.ai](https://rapids.ai/) releases, so pick drivers compatible with the RAPIDS.ai distribution from the same time period.
+At time of writing, this would be CUDA 10.2 -- 11.0.

+If also using a hypervisor, the hypervisor GPU driver should match the guest OS GPU driver, and due to vGPUs not currently supporting CUDA Unified Memory, set `RMM_ALLOCATOR=default` in Graphistry setting file `data/config/custom.env`.

 ### CPU Cores & CPU RAM